Reading your smart meter data

 If you only need to know whether Octopus is receiving readings, do this first:

-5. Report persistent gaps.
-If the account keeps showing estimated bills or missing smart data, ask Octopus to check whether the meter is communicating properly.
+- Report persistent gaps.
+If the account keeps showing estimated bills or missing smart data, ask Octopus to check whether the meter is communicating properly and whether the meter is still in smart mode.

 For a separate screen problem, use the in-home display guide.
 A dead or stale display does not automatically mean the meter has stopped sending readings.